 What is money a substitute for?

 We always talk about addiction to alcohol, drugs, food, even Netflix or sex, but we don’t talk about our addiction to money.
 There is more and more evidence that addiction is fueled by isolation and lack of connection, creating a vicious cycle.
 Take a good look at your life: do you find yourself numbing your lack of fulfillment and connection at work by spending more and more money on other stuff, or chasing a higher and higher salary?
-I often noticed, for example, that the people who most hate their jobs are the ones who also need to spend the most on vacations, houses, brunches, and more and more stuff, creating a vicious cycle which keeps them depending on their job (which they hate) to pay for all the things they need to buy, in order to forget they are in a job they hate…
+I often noticed, for example, that the people who most hate their jobs are the ones who also need to spend the most on vacations, houses, brunches, and more and more stuff, creating a vicious cycle which keeps them depending on their jobs that pay well (which they hate) to pay for all the things they need to buy, in order to forget they are in a job they hate…

 At the opposite end of the spectrum, I see plenty of people who are happy with their lives and, regardless of income, don’t give money as much power, but are able to tap into different forms of capital, doing things because they feel like it or want to.
 When people find a job or career they love, their need to make money drops: this doesn’t mean they make less money, they simply love what they are doing so much they don’t spend nearly as much time worrying about money.
 When people have jobs they don’t like much, resentment often takes the shape of constant frustration and preoccupation with the amount of money one is paid: basically you expect money to make it worth your time, without realizing money can never really give you the satisfaction of using your time in a way that feels right to you.
 When you have a fulfilling career, most of the energy that was previously expended in worries and frustration is channeled in building deeper connections, enjoying the present moment, and generally feeling at peace with yourself.